Friday, April 11, 2025

 Book Preorders Open! / Beauties Pageant 282

-I am pleased to announce that I’ve launched book preorders in my new Shopify store!
-To celebrate, I’m offering a limited-time bundle: preorder the book, and receive 2 PDF patterns free right now.
+I am pleased to announce that I’ve launched book preorders in my new Shopify store

 The preorder listing has all the details—with a bunch of styled pictures of the sample quilts, taken by Melanie Zacek.
 (Even if you’re not in the market for a new quilt book, the pictures are spectacular and worth a look!)